Python 3.11.3 Β· Pyodide 0.29.3 Β· WebAssembly

 Note: AI Assistant is experimental.
 Output quality, speed, and model availability can vary by device tier, browser, and memory limits.

-Inference Runtime
+Inference Backend

 • Explanation layer: browser-hosted text-generation pipeline for code and error explanations

-• Translation layer: ONNX translation pipelines for selected output languages
+• Translation layer: ONNX translation pipelines for selected output languages (EN, UA, ES, DE, FR)

 • Safety fallbacks: when model loading is not possible, Pyroom falls back to heuristic explanations so the assistant remains usable